Chart object (Excel)

 The chart index number represents the position of the chart sheet on the workbook tab bar.
 Charts(1) is the first (leftmost) chart in the workbook; Charts(Charts.Count) is the last (rightmost).

 All chart sheets are included in the index count, even if they are hidden.
 The chart-sheet name is shown on the workbook tab for the chart.
-You can use the Name property to set or return the chart name.
+You can use the Name property of the ChartObject object to set or return the chart name.

 The following example changes the color of series 1 on chart sheet 1.